Peru country profile

 Privately-run broadcasters and newspapers dominate the media scene.

-Lima is home to dozens of radio stations and several TV services.
+Lima is home to dozens of radio stations and several TV networks.

 TIMELINE